Greek pavilion: Organisation and building

-Architect Y. Papandréou designed the pavilion, which was built between 1933 and 1934.
+The architect Y. Papandréou designed the pavilion, which was built between 1933 and 1934.
 Brenno Del Giudice, who led the Biennale's Sant'Elena expansion, also collaborated on the project.
-The pavilion was built in a neo-Byzantine style, putting in focus the Byzantine dimension of Hellenism, a very engaging issue in Greece at that time.
-The building's simple layout includes a T-shaped hall.
-Greek and diamond patterns adorn the brickwork, and Greco-Byzantine round arches line the portico.
-The word "GRECIA" is written on marble above the entrance.
+The pavilion was built in a Neo‑Byzantine style, emphasising the Byzantine dimension of Hellenism – a highly engaging issue in Greece at the time.
+The building's simple layout includes a T‑shaped hall.
+Greek and diamond patterns adorn the brickwork, and Greco‑Byzantine round arches line the portico.
+The word 'GRECIA' is written in marble above the entrance.

-The Greek pavilion is administered by the Greek Ministry of Culture, which is as well responsible for organising the Greek participation during the Venice Biennale International Art Exhibition.
+The Greek pavilion is administered by the Greek Ministry of Culture, which is also responsible for organising Greece's participation in the Venice Biennale International Art Exhibition.

 Pavilion location and accessibility

-The Greek pavilion is located at the Giardini of the Venice Biennale.
-Visitors can reach the Greek pavilion either through the main entrance, making it one of the last pavilions in their walking route, or through the back entrance of the Giardini, with the Greek pavilion being the first in sight.
-The building is accessible either via its frontal main entrance, using the stairs, or through a ramp at the right side of the building that leads to the back entrance of the pavilion.
+The Greek pavilion is located in the Giardini of the Venice Biennale.
+Visitors can reach the Greek pavilion either through the main entrance, making it one of the last pavilions on their walking route, or through the back entrance of the Giardini, where the Greek pavilion is the first in sight.
+The building is accessible either via its frontal main entrance using the stairs, or via a ramp on the right side of the building that leads to the back entrance of the pavilion.